-Legal Rights When Injured in an Uber or Lyft Rideshare Accident
+Injured in Uber or Lyft Rideshare Accident in Ohio

 When you’re a passenger in a rideshare vehicle, you expect to have a safe journey from one destination to another.
 The drivers of these cars are not immune to making mistakes, and accidents sometimes happen as the result of carelessness or recklessness.
 When these situations arise, it’s important to have the help of a skilled rideshare accident lawyer on your side.